 Director of Professional Development

-Since transitioning to the US, she has used FIT full-time in her private group practice, has co-authored a published article with Scott Miller, and is involved in aspects of training and education with the ICCE.
+After transitioning to the US, she has used FIT full-time in her private group practice, has co-authored a published article with Scott Miller, and is involved in training and education with the ICCE.
 Brooke is committed to helping practitioners around the world build a community of support and to stay connected through sharing of knowledge, research, trainings, and ideas.
 As such, she is helping to create and manage the ICCE website and the ICCE community Facebook group.

 Director of Social Media

 Annika is a licensed psychologist and PhD.
 The PhD was a randomized clinical trial about the efficacy of FIT on outcome for patients with eating disorders in group psychotherapy.
 Annika works as a clinical psychologist in the Faroe Islands, and has a great interest in psychotherapy research in a broad sense, and FIT in particular.
 She is especially interested in the practical implications of psychotherapy research, and how research does or does not inform clinical work.

 Director of Research

 Kaye is a Clinical & Counselling Psychologist with over 28 years of experience in psychology and psychotherapy particularly in private practice in Australia.
 She provides supervision, consultation and training in the use of FIT ideas and tools to improve treatment effectiveness.
 Kaye has been using FIT in her own practice since 2001.

 John has over 27 years of experience in the financial industry.
 He is currently an Assistant Portfolio Manager and a Senior Research Associate with Managed Asset Portfolios.
 He joined the firm in 2006 and is a member of their investment team.

 Previously, John worked for H&R Block Financial Advisors (formerly OLDE Discount Corporation) servicing approximately 150 families and institutions as well as managing large investment and servicing teams in Oak Lawn and Glenview, IL.